 How do down payment assistance programs work?

-While programs exist at the federal level and even by lender, the majority of down payment help is offered at the local level through state, county and city government programs.
-They can come in the form of a loan or grants.
+While a few programs exist at the federal level and even with some individual lenders, the majority of down payment help is offered at the local level through state, county and city government programs, and come in the form of a loan or grants.

-- Grants: Housing assistance that provides a one-time grant to cover down payment needs or closing costs.
-The funds are essentially a gift and don’t have to be repaid.
+- Grants: Grants are a type of housing assistance that provides a one-time cash sum to cover all or part of a down payment or closing costs.
+The funds don’t have to be repaid.

-- Deferred-payment loans: These types of loans generally don’t charge interest, but need to be repaid when a certain threshold is met.
-For instance, when you sell or refinance the home, you’ll need to repay the loan.
-Many times these are zero-interest loans, which means you’re only responsible for repaying the amount you borrowed.
+- Deferred-payment loans: These types of loans generally don’t charge interest, but usually need to be repaid in full as part of later home financing transactions.
+For instance, when you sell or refinance your home, you might need to repay the loan.
+Many times, these are zero-interest loans, which means you’re only responsible for repaying the amount you borrowed initially.

 Who is eligible for down payment assistance?